mitchlloyd/mitchlloyd.github.io/pages/javascript-heap.md

   // ...
   let i = 0;
   while (true) {
-    // Again just believe this math works for now. const [leftIndex, rightIndex] = [(i * 2) + 1, (i * 2) + 2];
+    const [leftIndex, rightIndex] = [(i * 2) + 1, (i * 2) + 2];

     // I'm choosing to set undefined values to Infinity so that they're